 Our HSES management system enables the delivery of these policy commitments, is structured in line with recognised good practice, and is routinely assured.
-Independent certification to ISO 14001 shall be maintained for our environmental material operations.
+Independent certification to ISO 14001 shall be maintained.

 Our performance is reviewed regularly, and relevant results published.